marysoniaugokwe/intw-tsks/README.md

 d.
 Save data to track people requests/usage and evaluate performance

 Sol.
-For this tasks first need to install kube-metrics which I used to install using below command.
+For these tasks, first need to install kube-metrics which I used to install using below command.
 ```
 $ helm install kube-state-metrics prometheus-community/kube-state-metrics --namespace monitoring
 ```
-Then I wrote two promethues quesry for getting data of CPU and Memory , attahcing the query here.
+Then I wrote two promethues query for getting data of CPU and Memory , attaching the query here.
 By using this query I created grafana dashboard.

 # Query used :